hieudtrung/microdrop-path-planner/README.md

-# OpenDrop Route Planner Plugin
+# MicroDrop Path Planner Plugin

-[OpenDrop](https://www.gaudi.ch/OpenDrop/) is an open-source microfluidic-control platform that leverages the cutting-edge electro-wetting technology.
-The device is integrated in many lab-on-chip systems to automate various experiments of digital biology.
-Nevertheless, the current design is flexible enough that we can broaden more use cases to other fields such as art, music, games, or robotics.

-This plugin provides a GUI-based controller for OpenDrop.
+## Introduction

+[DropBot](https://github.com/wheeler-microfluidics/dropbot/wiki) is an open-source instrument for digital micro-fluidic sensing (or microfluidics).
+DropBot features two key functionalities: (1) real-time monitoring of instantaneous drop velocity, and (2) application of constant electrostatic driving forces through compensation for amplifier-loading and device capacitance.

+[MicroDrop](https://github.com/sci-bots/microdrop) (written in Python 2.7) is an open-sourced graphical user interface (GUI) for DropBot.
+It facilitates user experience when collecting data from DropBot.
+However, moving the droplets around still requires an explicit instruction define in JSON, which is tedious and unscalable.

+In this project, I create a plugin for MicroDrop named "Path Planner".
+This plugin extends the GUI controller with an automatic path finding agent.
 Users only need to define each droplet's start & one or more destinations.
-Then, the routes are calculated by the [Windowed Hierachical Cooperative A* (WHCA)](https://www.davidsilver.uk/wp-content/uploads/2020/03/coop-path-AIIDE.pdf) algorithm.
+Then, the paths are calculated by the [A* algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).
 No more explicit, static definition in JSON.

+> **Important**: please don't be confused by other names such as [OpenDrop](https://www.gaudi.ch/OpenDrop/), even though they share the same technology and use case.

 ## Getting Started